Leeps-Lab/lab_management/README.md

 <div class="content" id="orsee_management">
 <h2>Orsee Management</h2>  </div>

-This section introduces some basic usage of Orsee system.
-The first part explains how to create a new experiment and invite subjects for the sessions.
-The last three parts explains some useful tools that can help us resolve some of the potential problems we might encounter when using Orsee.
+This section introduces some basic usage of the Orsee system.
+The first part explains creating a new experiment and inviting subjects for the sessions.
+The last three parts explain some valuable tools to help us resolve potential problems when using Orsee.

 <details><summary style="color:#66CC33;"> Create a New Experiment </summary>
 <p>